 L. Prepaid Expenses

-Certain payments to vendors represent costs applicable to future accounting periods and are recorded as prepaid items in both the government-wide and fund financial statements.
-The cost of prepaid items is recorded as expenditures/expenses when consumed rather than when purchased.
+Certain payments to vendors represent costs applicable to future accounting periods and are recorded as prepaid items in the financial statements.
+The cost of prepaid items is recorded as expenses when consumed rather than when purchased.

 M. Pensions